-Figure 1 Traditional Naulo (left) and improved Naulo (right)
+Figure 1 Traditional Naula (left) and improved Naula (right)

-Naulos are traditional water sources within the villages in the Hills of Nepal.
-Naulos provide drinking water around the year but the discharge drops to less than 0.01 liter per second during the dry season and eventually dries up completely during droughts.
+Naulas are traditional water sources within the villages in the Hills of Nepal.
+Naulas provide drinking water around the year but the discharge drops to less than 0.01 liter per second during the dry season and eventually dries up completely during droughts.

-The Naulo water points and ‘spring-sheds’ suffer from land degradation and contamination.
+The Naula water points and ‘spring-sheds’ suffer from land degradation and contamination.
 Lately, they also suffer from the heavy machinery that is used for road construction.
-It has been reported in several cases that the movement of excavators for the construction of the local roads has disturbed the underground water flow from spring-sheds to the Naulos.
+It has been reported in several cases that the movement of excavators for the construction of the local roads has disturbed the underground water flow from spring-sheds to the Naulas.

 Share on Facebook

 Momentum for Total Sanitation in Serala Gaun village

 RVWRMP officer gave a talk about menstrual hygiene management on TV

 January 25, 2019